morris-frank/uva-rl-reproducibility/docs/index.md

 python run_envs.py --num_seeds=10 --alpha=1e-5 --gamma=0.95 --n_episodes=2000 --n_step=3 --env_ids Copy-v0 RepeatCopy-v0 Reverse-v0 DuplicatedInput-v0 ReversedAddition-v0 ReversedAddition3-v0
 ```

-Below we plot the average duration of each episode over training as well as one standard deviation.
+Below we plot the average return of each episode over training as well as one standard deviation.
 The runs using semi-gradient and using full-gradient are color-coded.

 #### [Copy](https://gym.openai.com/envs/Copy-v0/)
+Input here is a random string, goal is to just produce the same string.

 <figure>
 {% include Copy-v0_G.html %}
 </figure>

 #### [DuplicatedInput](https://gym.openai.com/envs/DuplicatedInput-v0/)
+Input here is a string of random chars which each are double.
+Goal is to have the chars only once, basically get every second character.

 <figure>
 {% include DuplicatedInput-v0_G.html %}
 </figure>

 #### [RepeatCopy](https://gym.openai.com/envs/RepeatCopy-v0/)
+Input here is a random string and a integer m and goal is to produce a string of m concatenations of the input string.

 <figure>
 {% include RepeatCopy-v0_G.html %}
 </figure>

 #### [Reverse](https://gym.openai.com/envs/Reverse-v0/)
+Input here is a random string and the goal is to reverse the string.

 <figure>
 {% include Reverse-v0_G.html %}
 </figure>

-## Conlusion
+## Conclusion
+In this blog post we explored deep TD-learning and specifically the influence of using the full- or semi-gradient of the TD error as our weight update.
+Sadly we saw that under our restrictions we cannot perform a meaningful comparison between those two.

 All code is available under [https://github.com/morris-frank/uva-rl-reproducibility](https://github.com/morris-frank/uva-rl-reproducibility).